drummonds/luca/README.md

 - Read from text and Db forms
 - creating balances at time X knowledge date y
 - reporting data eg P&L for a period

+## Differences from Coin

+- Different dateformats
+- Addition of Knowledge date
+- Uses commodity movements as core item rather than posting entries
+- Uses alecthomas/participle/ as parser rather than own version
+- Seperates Text representation models from core accounts model, Quaderno

+## Knowledge date

+This is used as the date the book keeper is aware of the information.  you might also refer date as "value date" and Knowledge date as "insertion date".
+For accountants preparing books of accounts it allows them to say that as of date X we were told the accounts were Y but with new information on date P the accounts are now Q.

+## Documents and Quaderno

+I am going to use quaderno for the complete set of accounts as this is the work that Pacioli used which means ledger.
+However the meaning of ledger is occupied by the original implmentation and also the crypto usage which is more closely related to journal entries.
+So quaderno it is.

+Quaderno can also be calculated on different basis eg models which can be much more compact.

+The documents are defined as the collection of text files and we can parse into them and out.
+The books is an internal representation of the accunts which is built from the journals.

 # EBNF definition of text format